We hope your stay at Staffordshire University is a pleasant one and devoid of incident! Here is some information to help you keep it that way...

 Police Officers are on campus, at Stoke, in order to target crime affecting Students and Staff.
 You can report incidents directly to an officer or online from the CopShop web page.
 Click here to find out more.

 Please consult the Staffordshire Police advice pages.
 They contain useful information, that will help you reduce the risk of becoming a victim of crime.
-If you have been the victim of a hate crime please click here for information on making a report.
+If you have been the victim of a hate crime please click here for information.
 If you are the target of any crime including domestic violence.
 Click here to find the pages that can help you.

 This is the national charity which helps people affected by crime, in England and Wales.
 They give free and confidential support, to help you deal with what you've been through as a victim or witness, whether or not you report the crime to the police.
 If you are going to court, the Witness Service can help you before, during and after the trial.
 Click here to go to the Victim Support Website